% setup MRI-education-resources path and requirements

 where \(\Delta f\) is the frequency shift, \(RBW\) is the receiver bandwidth, and \(FOV_{FE}\) is the field of view in the frequency encoding direction.

-During EPI, there is typically a much larger shift in the phase encoding direction that depends on the echo spacing, \(t_{esp}\).
-For simplicity, I convert the echo spacing into a “phase encoding bandwidth”, \(BW_{PE} = 1/t_{esp}\):
+During EPI, there is typically a much larger shift in the phase encoding direction that depends on how much phase accumulates across k-space.
+This depends on the echo spacing, \(t_{esp}\), and well as how many k-space lines are covered in adjacent echoes, defined here as \(N_{steps}\).
+To characterize this, we can define a “phase encoding bandwidth”, \(BW_{PE} = N_{steps}/t_{esp}\), and the displacement will be

 Finally, there will also be a displacement of the slice selection, and this will be